 You recognize that you cannot use drugs and alcohol like others and that you may need treatment and ongoing support to prevent relapse.
 Is it possible to prevent drug addiction altogether?
 Anything is possible, but if you are predisposed genetically to addiction your chances are greater for developing an addiction.
-This means that if drug or alcohol addiction runs in your family, then you too may be at risk for the development of addiction.
+This means that if drug or alcohol addiction runs in your family, then you too may be at risk.

-Society may try to prevent drug addiction through education, but if you are already struggling with substance abuse then you may need treatment to prevent continued use and consequences.
-If you are looking at this page, you probably are questioning whether or not you have a problem with substance abuse.
+Society may try to prevent drug addiction through education.
+However, if you are already struggling with substance abuse then you may need treatment to prevent continued use and consequences.
+If you are looking at this page, you probably are questioning whether or not you have a problem with substances.
 In that case, you may need substance abuse treatment rather than trying to reverse the snowball of addiction.

 - Using addictive drugs (illicit or prescribed) for recreational purposes.